Nebraska Cornhuskers women's volleyball: AIAW tournament

 Nebraska appeared in six AIAW tournaments with a record of 38–15.
 (Note: The AIAW tournament featured pool play at both the regional and national levels, meaning schools often played far more games than a typical single-elimination tournament.)

 NCAA Division I tournament

-Nebraska has appeared in forty-three NCAA Division I tournaments with a record of 134–38, including five championships and thirteen other national semifinal appearances.
+Nebraska has appeared in 44 NCAA Division I tournaments with a record of 137–39, including five championships, six runner-ups, and seven other national semifinal appearances.